web3wp/core-contributor-contracts/README.md

 ### No Code Usage (Test Environment Only)

 In the test environment, deploying an ERC721 contract which is compatible with Immutable X is extremely easy.
-First, update the `.env` file, setting `CONTRACT_OWNER_ADDRESS`, `CONTRACT_NAME`, and `CONTRACT_SYMBOL`.
+First, update the `.env` file, setting:

+- `CONTRACT_OWNER_ADDRESS`
+- `CONTRACT_NAME`
+- `CONTRACT_SYMBOL`
+- `ETHERSCAN_API_KEY`
+  - which can be obtained from [your Etherscan account.](https://etherscan.io/myapikey)

 Then, just run `yarn run simple-deploy-ropsten`.

 ### Basic Usage